zaphosting/docs/docs/unturned-rocketmod-plugins.md

 ## Install plugins on an Unturned Rocket Mod Server

 ### Step 1
-First, a connection to the server via [FTP](gameserver-ftpaccess.md) must be established.
+First, a connection to the server via [Access via FTP](gameserver-ftpaccess.md) must be established.

 As soon as the FTP connection is established, the "Plugins" directory must be opened.
 This should be found under